17km (10.5 miles)

 In the brochure we read that we will pass through ten rock arches today.
 It was not long after the 23km marker that we saw the first of these arches.

-Although the brochure mentioned that the “trail will level out and meanders along the edge of the plateau”, we’ve spent most of our time climbing over rocks and going through narrow spaces.
+Although the brochure mentioned that the “trail will level out and meanders along the edge of the plateau”, in reality we actually spent most of our time climbing over rocks and going through narrow spaces.

 With renewed energy, we got back on the trail.
 And still nature surprised us with her beautiful flowers.
 We saw so many proteas on this hiking trail … and I never get tired of seeing them!